RyansOpenSauceRice/Frigate-Config-GUI/SPECIFICATIONS.md

    - Clear, descriptive labels that explain what each setting does
    - Real-time validation with helpful error messages
    - Visual feedback for configuration impacts
+   - Required fields marked with a red asterisk (*), optional fields unmarked

 3. **Smart Defaults**
    - Pre-configured with recommended settings